-- TI&RH are all positions held with a trading intent and their related hedges, the fair value of assets and liabilities being both positive numbers; - Gain or losses on TI&RH items are banks own full revaluations of TI&RH items. - 215.
-For the purpose of the stress test, banks shall not take into account possible valuation adjustments on debt securities and gains resulting from credit spread widening of own liabilities under any circumstances.
-Hence, following a deterioration of own creditworthiness, the bank is not allowed to book a gain on those debt securities (or any other fair value liabilities) that represent a net liability to the bank. - 216.
+- This ratio is floored at 1 and capped at 1.5. - The scope of positions for the VaR is permitted to be the prudential trading book.
+When a regulatory VaR model is not available for this calculation, banks shall apply internally used VaR models. - The calculation of this ratio as well as the application of the scaling factor is carried out on CSV\MR\SUM. - 231.
+For the purpose of the stress test, banks shall not, under any circumstances, take into account possible valuation adjustments on debt securities and gains resulting from credit spread widening of own liabilities.
+Hence, following a deterioration of own creditworthiness, the bank is not allowed to book a gain on those debt securities (or any other fair value liabilities) that represent a net liability to the bank. - 232.
 The impact of the full revaluation should be reported including basis risk.
-Banks use their own methodology to stress basis risk.
+Banks use their own methodologies to stress basis risk.
 Key basis risks are expected to cover (inter alia) interest rates, credit spreads and commodity prices.
-In all cases, banks should assume relative changes in the bases (compared to the values observed as of 31 December 2017) that are consistent with the scenario. - 217.
+In all cases, banks should assume relative, or if appropriate absolute, changes in the bases (compared with the values observed as of 31 December 2017) that are consistent with the scenario.
+Banks shall outline the approach taken in the explanatory note. - 233.
 In addition to the accounting breakdown, market shocks are intended to be applied and reported by relevant risk factors (i.e. interest rate, FX, equity, funds, commodities, credit spread).
-For instance for a bond the key risk factors to be considered are interest rate and credit risk.
-Exceptions to this general rule are represented for example by funds and other instruments for which the scenario does include the relative change in the fair value respectively the yield of the products and for which there is no need to disentangle the effects in underlying shocks.
-In case of asset classes similar to the ones for which fair value changes are given, banks shall apply the same approach and shocks. - 218.
+For instance, for a bond the key risk factors to be considered are interest rate and credit risk.
+Exceptions to this general rule are, for example, funds and other instruments for which the scenario does include the relative change in the fair value or the yield of the products and for which there is no need to disentangle the effects in underlying shocks.
+In the case of asset classes similar to the ones for which fair value changes are given, banks shall apply the same approach and shocks. - 234.
 The impact of the shock on correlation trading portfolios shall be reported together with other positions in the full revaluation market risk template (CSV\MR\FULL\REVAL).
 Banks holding a correlation trading portfolio in excess of 1% of total REA are deemed to hold a significant correlation trading portfolio.
-Competent authorities can ask these banks to provide additional information on the impact of these portfolios.

-- 219. When reporting results, multivariate effects deriving from the application of the market risk parameter shocks shall be taken into account and cumulatively shown in the template in the P&L and OCI impact columns. - 220.
-Banks are requested to provide a narrative with additional information on the accounting framework applied and details on the hedging relationships.
+Competent authorities can ask these banks to provide additional information on the impact of these portfolios. - 235.
+When reporting results, multivariate effects deriving from the application of the market risk parameter shocks shall be taken into account and cumulatively shown in the template in the P&L and OCI impact columns. - 236.
+Banks are requested to provide a narrative, detailing major hedging strategies at portfolio level, for both hedge-accounting portfolios and economic hedges in the explanatory note.